 1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's production of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
 The Off-Broadway production has the honor of being the only one ever to compete directly with a televised broadcast of itself.

-2000 Gwen Verdon, born January 13, 1925, one of the quintessential Broadway musical stars of the 20th century, died in her sleep while visiting her daughter, Nicole Greiner.
+2000 Gwen Verdon, born January 13, 1925, one of the quintessential Broadway musical stars of the 20th century, dies in her sleep while visiting her daughter, Nicole Greiner.
 Verdon won four Tony Awards over her three-decade stage career, for Can-Can in 1954; Damn Yankees in 1956; New Girl in Town in 1958 (in a tie with Thelma Ritter); and 1959 for Redhead.
-She was also nominated for her portrayals in Sweet Charity and Chicago.
+She was also nominated for her performances in Sweet Charity and Chicago.

-2015 The world premiere of Jerry Bock, Sheldon Harnick and Sherman Yellen's Rothschild & Sons opens Off-Broadway at the York Theatre Company.
+2015 The world premiere of Jerry Bock, Sheldon Harnick, and Sherman Yellen's Rothschild & Sons opens Off-Broadway at the York Theatre Company.
 The musical was originally presented on Broadway in 1970 as The Rothschilds, but this new version condenses the story into one act, and includes several new songs.
 Robert Cuccioli stars as patriarch Mayer Rothschild.